conan-io/docs/uploading_packages/remotes.rst

 ---------------------

 Conan official repositories are hosted in Bintray.
 These repositories are maintained by the Conan team.
-Currently there is one central repository:
+Currently there are two central repositories:

 **conan-center**: https://bintray.com/conan/conan-center